datanalyst/Smarthphone_Activity/CodeBook.md

    - the subject_train.txt file into the dataframes "trainData_sub"
    - the y_train.txt file into the dataframe "trainData_act"
    - the X_train.txt file into the dataframe "trainData"

+###Descriptive activity names to name the activities in the data set

-4. Replaces the activity class names in the testData_act and trainData_act dataframes with their label names.
+Replaces the activity class names in the testData_act and trainData_act dataframes with their label names.

+###Appropriately labels the data set with descriptive activity names

-5. Using the colnames function - it labels testData and trainData dataframes, using the features.txt, with the information about the variables used on the feature vector.
+Using the colnames function - it labels testData and trainData dataframes, using the features.txt, with the information about the variables used on the feature vector.
 The Activity and Subject columns are also named properly.

+###Extract only the measurements on the mean and standard deviation for each measurement

-6. With the grepl function, it creates a list of mean and std variables (extract_features) that it uses to extract from the test and the train dataframes only the measurements on the mean and standard deviation for each measurement, via subsetting testData and trainData.
+With the grepl function, it creates a list of mean and std variables (extract_features) that it uses to extract from the test and the train dataframes only the measurements on the mean and standard deviation for each measurement, via subsetting testData and trainData.

+###Merge test and training sets into one data set, including the activities

-7. With the cbind function, testData and trainData are respectively merged to their activities and their subjects.
-8. testData table is then appended to the trainData dataframe with the rbind function in order to generate a unique dataframe, called Data, containing the means and the standard deviations of all the measurements of both the test and the train samples, together with their activities and their sujbects.
+With the cbind function, testData and trainData are respectively merged to their activities and their subjects. testData table is then appended to the trainData dataframe with the rbind function in order to generate a unique dataframe, called Data, containing the means and the standard deviations of all the measurements of both the test and the train samples, together with their activities and their sujbects.

+###Creates a second, independent tidy data set with the average of each variable for each activity and each subject

-9. In order to create a second, independent tidy data set with the average of each variable for each activity and each subject I need to "reshape" the Data table.
+In order to create a second, independent tidy data set with the average of each variable for each activity and each subject I need to "reshape" the Data table.
 Using the melt function, I first melt the Data dataframe using "Subject" and "Activity" as id - generating the melt_data table.
 Then using the dcast function, I cast the melted dataframe, calculating the average of the variables for each activity and subject.

-10. Finaly I get a tidy_data table, with 180 obs. of 68 variables.
+Finaly I get a tidy_data table, with 180 obs. of 68 variables.
 The new dataset is saved with the write.table function in "tidy_data.txt" file in local working directory.